denten-books/plain-text/1-chapter.md

 second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
 This history is important because it allows us to see the simulated book in a new
-light: not as byproduct of quantification, but as a universal symbol manipulator, a metaphor machine: a machine for the ingesting and regurgitating metaphors.
+light: not as byproduct of quantification, but as a metaphor machine, capable of universal symbol manipulation.

 More than any other mechanism, the Turing machine defined the very limits of computation.
 Yet it is also a source of considerable debate, misunderstanding,